cryshansen/HibernateJUnitTest/README.md

 It is the preliminary code to develop any type of online payments with a website store.
 It includes the database structure in sql table creates and inserts as often this piece is guess work from tutorials.
-The Order and Payments Classes are complete but Dao Database link and tests are in TODO status at present time.
+The Payments Classes are complete but Dao Database link and tests are in TODO status at present time.
 Once this structure is complete it will become the basis for any further personal development in the java environment.